A young boy in an orange onesie with green hair is building with wood. Young children with colourful mesh sheets over their heads playing

 Kurt Perschke

-The longest-running street art project in the world is coming to the UK City of Culture.
+The longest-running street art project in the world came to the UK City of Culture.

 Island of Foam: Version #40